MicrosoftDocs/power-automate-docs/articles/create-business-process-flow.md

 > [!IMPORTANT]
 > - To be able to execute an action or workflow on demand, the business process flow must include an Action Step.
 If the Action Step runs a workflow, the workflow must be configured to run on demand.
-> - The entity associated with the action or workflow must be the same as the entity associated with the business process flow.
+> - The table associated with the action or workflow must be the same as the table associated with the business process flow.

 ### Limitation of using Action Steps in a business process flow

 - Actions are not available as Action Steps if the input or output parameters are Entity, EntityCollection, or OptionSet (Picklist) types.
 Actions with more than one EntityReference output parameter or any number of EntityReference input parameters are not available as Action Steps.
-Actions not associated with a primary entity (global action) are not available as Action Steps.
+Actions not associated with a primary table (global action) are not available as Action Steps.

 ## Instant flows in business process flows